 Sports Coaching Certificate Program

 Students enrolled in the University of Miami's Sports Coaching Certificate Program complete coursework designed to improve knowledge of coaching fundamentals and theories.
 Additionally, students will complete coursework in care and prevention of athletic injures, and the dangers of substance abuse including, the nature and prevalence of Performance-Enhancing drugs.
-This course work is combined into three courses for a total of 48 contact hours.
-The final requirement to qualify for the 5-Year Athletic Coaching Certificate involves the completion of a zero credit CPR course issued by either, the American Heart Association, American Red Cross or Florida Department of Health.
+This program is combined into three courses with both theoretical and practical instructional training hours for a total of 72 contact hours.
+The sports coaching program includes a CPR course issued by the American Red Cross.

 There are two overarching goals for the Sports Coaching Certificate Program: